landyy/Unkillable_Process_PoC/README.md

 3.)
 Look in task manager, procexp, or tasklist to view that a bunch of notepads have been spawned under random processes

 ## Some Basic Insight
 This is a simple PoC to demonstrate using Extended Startup attributes with CreateProcess() and DebugActiveProcess() you can create an "unkillable" process.
 I use quotes because if you find the parent, you can kill the process, but with the right Extended Startup Attributes (specifically PROC_THREAD_ATTRIBUTE_PARENT_PROCESS) you can specify a different parent process for CreateProcess to start the process under.
-For those unaware, PPID (Parent Process ID) in windows means absolutely nothing.
+For those unaware, PPID (Parent Process ID) in windows means very little.

 DebugActiveProcess() can be used to actually make the process unkillable because of the permissions on certain threads when a process in actively being debugged by another process.
 Even as administrator, you can not close these threads, only SYSTEM can.